marc365/NSox/README.md

 I have embedded a cut down version of the NAudio library by Mark Heath (https://github.com/naudio/NAudio) into the console app and connected the input output streams to the stdin and stdout through all sorts of processes to convert and encode, the main program code is in Program.cs - it is designed to take the output of other programs (running as a background process) and is good for streaming audio over networks and recording to disk.
 The '-mixer' option gives you all the audio being played by your machine, so a live broadcast encoded into mp3 directly from your desktop, mixing everything including any microphone inputs, is possible.

 NSox -rec -mixer -c 2 -b 16 -r 44100 -br 128 > recording.mp3 - this will record an mp3 of what is playing in the background.

-"NSox.exe -rec | NSox.exe -play" - this will record and stream through stdout, then pipe it into stdin and play.
+ "NSox.exe -rec | NSox.exe -play" - this will record and stream it's output through the pipe | symbol, then pipes it into another copy of                                    NSox which is set to play - so playing the input to the ouput.

-this is an example of how you would run NSox.exe as a process from your own C# application:
+this is an example of how you would run NSox as a process from your own C# application and pipe the output over a network:

     byte[] buffer = new byte[812];
     int totalbytes;